The Quality of Concrete Costs Little More

 Since ICF homes are more energy-efficient, mechanical equipment can be smaller than in a frame home.
 This can typically result in at least 1% in up-front savings.
 So the net extra cost will be about 3 to 6% of the sale price of the home 1.

-Higher quality exterior walls and smaller mechanical systems means less monthly cost for the homeowner with savings of at least 25% or more depending on the climate2.
-Downsized HVAC also results in reduced greenhouse gas emissions over the life of the structure compared to less efficient wood-frame construction 3.
+Higher quality exterior walls and smaller mechanical systems mean less monthly cost for the homeowner with savings of at least 25% or more depending on the climate.
+Downsized HVAC also results in reduced greenhouse gas emissions over the life of the structure compared to less efficient wood-frame construction.

 What is an “experienced contractor”?